WordPress/hosting-handbook/README.md

 # WordPress Hosting Handbook

 This is the repository for the [WordPress Hosting Handbook](https://make.wordpress.org/hosting/handbook/).

-The live handbook is currently being migrated here, but the goal is to have the handbook there directly generated from this repository.
+The live Handbook is currently being migrated here, but the goal is to have the Handbook there directly generated from this repository.

 ## Getting Started